stacks-network/docs/clarity/functions.md

 **description:**

 `ft-burn?` is used to decrease the token balance for the `sender` principal for a token type defined using `define-fungible-token`.
-The decreased token balance is _not_ transfered to another principal, but rather destroyed, reducing the circulating supply.
+The decreased token balance is _not_ transferred to another principal, but rather destroyed, reducing the circulating supply.

 On a successful burn, it returns `(ok true)`.
 In the event of an unsuccessful burn it returns one of the following error codes: